How is the retreat team formed?

 Who makes up the Discernment Team?

-- Chairperson and Spiritual Director (or his representative) of TEC
+- Chairperson and Spiritual Director of TEC

 - One representative of leadership from each team of the previous TEC